Ramsyz/Git/README.md

 Now configuration is done.....

 #### Create local repo
-git init ---> initialize the project git init project name --> displays initilazed
+git init ---> initialize the project. git init project name --> displays initilazed.
-Type ls --> check your project name
+Type ls --> check your project name.
+.

-By default if you initialize git repo, first branch--> master branch is created
+By default if you initialize git repo, first branch--> master branch is created.

 To commit first create a file in editor,ide
+After creating file and saving it
 In terminal,
+git status --> your file name ready to commit. git add filename--> add single file (or) git add ./git add -A/git add -all --> all files.
+Again git status --> changes to be commited.

+####### If you want remove any file from commiting --> git rm --cached filename

-git commit -m message --> git ommit -m first commit
+git commit -m "message" --> git commit -m "first commit".

+git status

 To check commit
 git log --> displays message